sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 it is kept entirely in-memory.
 The only reason I'm pointing this out is to head off any chance of you confusing the moo database for a relational database._

+#### Core Db, MinimalCore and LambdaCore

+The "core db" is the moocode infrastructure that most moos start from, the initial set of objects, verbs and properties that provide handy utilities and predefined types of objects.
+These are all that exists when a new MOO is first started up, until the users start adding custom objects and moocode.
+For example, player objects, room objects, exit objects and thing objects are all part of the moo core db.

+There are, generally speaking, two different versions of the core db in use.
+The minimal db and the lambdacore.
+The minimaldb is just about exactly what the name suggests, just the bare bones minimum of objects to get your MOO up and running.
+The lambdacore has a whole bunch of additional objects and features that the lambdamoo wizards found useful.

 #### Objects, Verbs and Properties